 These ghostwriters are usually hired by actors, politicians, musicians and other famous personalities who will sell books just by virtue of their names.
 The writers for these celebrities are well-established ghostwriters and authors, who have a lot of experience in this area.

-The price tag for a celebrity hiring a ghostwriter is about $250,000 or more.
+The price tag for a celebrity hiring a ghostwriter is six or seven figures.

 Which category is right for you?

 Most people recognize that they would like a mid-ranged professional writer.
 And, honestly, the cost to hire a ghostwriter is actually reasonable when you consider that a lot of time, energy and hard work goes into writing a book.
 An excellent professional writer will often spend up to a year or two researching, writing, and editing a book for you.

 As you can see, the cost to hire a ghostwriter fluctuates greatly from writer to writer.

 Bottom line: you get what you pay for!

 If you’re uncertain about the cost to hire a ghostwriter and are nervous about plunking down a large deposit, propose a trial run.
 Of course, you’ll need to pay for the service.
 If you don’t pay her, she will have to fit it in around her paid work and won’t be able to grant it the proper importance.
 Also, if you pay for the piece, you’ll own the rights to it and can use it anytime.